Chymyst/chymyst-core/docs/chymyst-core.md

 ```

 declares a guard condition that constrains the input molecule value `x`.
-We call this a **molecule predicate** for the input molecule `a(x)`.
+We call this condition a single-molecule guard for the input molecule `a(x)`.

-Another example of a molecule predicate is
+Another example of a single-molecule guard is

 ```scala
 go { case a(Some(x)) + c(y) ⇒ ??? }

 ```

-The requirement that the value of the molecule `a()` should be of the form `Some(x)` is a molecule predicate
+The condition that the value of the molecule `a()` should be of the form `Some(x)` is a single-molecule guard
 because it constrains only the value of one molecule.

 #### Cross-molecule guards

-Cross-molecule guards are conditions that constrain _several_ molecule values at once.
+**Cross-molecule** guards are conditions that constrain _several_ molecule values at once.
 An example is

 ```scala